BY: DIANA GUARNIZO*

 Frequently, States import or acquire less medication than required because they calculate the consumption based on historical data that does not represent the real need of patients.
 There are also no effective distribution mechanisms for these medications within countries, which means that the little access to opiates that exists is concentrated in urban centers.

 Pain relief should not be a luxury of developed countries.
 More than an economic issue, the difficulty is in the absence of knowledge and training of medical professionals, prejudice against their prescription, and excessive barriers that States and anti-narcotic agencies impose on their distribution.

 A world without pain is possible.
 Medications to address the pain exist, are produced at a reasonable price.
 States and medical professionals can do much to reduce the gap that impedes access to these medications and make death a more dignified and humane process.
 Fear and prejudice cannot continue to be the guide for the construction of policies regarding access to opiates in the world.
 Not unless we want to continue to die in pain.

-*Diana Guarnizo is a researcher and social rights coordinator, Center for the Study of Law, Justice, and Society (Dejuticia).
+*Diana Guarnizo is a researcher and social rights coordinator, Center for Law, Justice and Society (Dejusticia).